 Press and false status are killers.
 I started to feel less humble about my work, and started to overlook potential problems, assuming everything would be fine.
 My parents took extra copies of the newspaper, I was stopped a few times by people on the street, and I had old employers and classmates reaching out to congratulate me.
 I even started dating a girl outside my league!
 I let it get to my head.

 Taking responsibility for my shortcomings helped me see how I can make improvements to future businesses.
-When I was operating the business however, I didn’t recognise these areas of opportunity.
+When I was operating the business, however, I didn’t recognize these areas of opportunity.
 I blamed the first three things I mentioned.
 Less than 10% of our customers would come back for another purchase and it was hard to create this incentive.
-There were too many variables at play since the meals were not standardised and timings always varied.
-McDonalds is open to serve you when you want, with the things you are used to.
+There were too many variables at play since the meals were not standardized and timings always varied.
+McDonald's is open to serve you when you want, with the things you are used to.
 A home cook might alter the menus or cook earlier/later in the day.
 This made it hard to keep customers coming back, even after we adjusted our protocols for cooks.

 Regulation was always a dark cloud that hung above us.
 Even though we were operating in a grey area, the threats from the regulatory body were always there.
 When we went on the radio and received the email from Toronto Public Health, we knew we were in trouble.
 The email led to a call with the head of the organization and he mentioned two interesting things.
 He acknowledged the city did not have a way of monitoring all the food activity with the current base of food inspectors.
 And more importantly, that he didn’t want to make this call but had to because incumbents were calling him to say MealSurfers will destroy their business.
 As an entrepreneur, that felt really good.
 The result of this call was for the TPH to monitor us more closely than before, and that meant some more operational work for our team.